Looking to buy life insurance?

 This option doesn't involve an attended service - your loved ones won't be able to attend the cremation and will need to arrange a memorial or life celebration separately.

-Providers typically offer a range of options depending on how much you'd like to spend, from direct cremation and basic plans, to more bespoke options.
+Providers typically offer a range of options depending on how much you'd like to spend, from direct cremation and to more traditional options.
+There are also a number of providers who only offer direct cremations.

 You have the choice of either paying a lump sum or monthly instalments, usually over one to ten years.

-One-off payments generally range between £3,000 and £5,000.
+One-off payments generally range between £1,500 and £5,000, depending on the type of funeral.
 Many providers offer interest-free payments over 12 months, but look out for extra charges if you spread out payments over a longer period.

 Yes.
 If you pay within 12 months you can often spread out payments without incurring interest.